rugbyprof/2143-ObjectOrientedProgramming/study_guides/Test_2_Solution.md

 ```
 ### Notes:

-- Remember a list is similar to an array, so you have access to each element via some index, but you don't have direct access to each email based on some key (like in a dictionary.
+- Remember a list is similar to an array, so you have access to each element via some index, but you don't have direct access to each email based on some key (like in a dictionary).
-- Below is a dictionary that holds all the emails sent by someone using the email address as a key:
+- Below are two dictionarys that hold all the emails sent / received using email as a key:

 ```python
 emails_sent['joe@yahoo.com'] =   [('fake message 1' , 'fake subject 1' , 'joe@yahoo.com' , 'sue@gmail.com')]